-A: For individuals, the City of Delaware tax return is due on April 15 of each year, depending on when that date falls in the week.
+A: For individuals, the City of Delaware tax return is due on April 15 of each year.
+Note that this date may be extended due to weekends or legal holidays.
 Business (fiscal year) returns are due on the 15th day of the fourth month following the end of the fiscal year.

 Q: Can I deduct business losses from my W-2 wages on my tax return?

 A: Losses from self-employment, partnership interests, rental property and other like businesses may not be used to offset W-2 income.